 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, ” huts of history” in line one of the eighth stanza and “gifts” and “gave” in stanza nine.

 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
-One has to move forward in order to comfortably resolve a phrase or sentence.
+One has to move forward to comfortably resolve a phrase or sentence.
 For example, the transition between lines two and three of the first stanza and two and three of the second stanza.

 A simile is a comparison between two unlike things that uses the words “like” or “as”.
 A poet uses this kind of figurative language to say that one thing is similar to another, not like metaphor, that it “is” another.
 In the third stanza of ‘Still I Rise’ with the line “Just like hopes springing high” or in lines three and four of the fifth stanza: “’Cause I laugh like I’ve got gold mines / Diggin’ in my own backyard”.

-The major themes of this work are self-empowerment, perseverance, and injustice.
+The major poetic themes of this work are self-empowerment, perseverance, and injustice.
 Throughout the text, the speaker, who is commonly considered to be Angelou herself, addresses her own oppressor.
-The “you” she refers to represents the varieties of injustices that people of colour, women, and all marginalized communities have dealt with as long as history has been recorded.
+The “you” she refers to represents the varieties of injustices that people of color, women, and all marginalized communities have dealt with as long as history has been recorded.

 She throws a prior self-derogatory way of thinking to the side and addresses herself lovingly and proudly.
-The poet seeks to empower herself, as well as all those who have doubted their abilities, strength, beauty, intelligence or worth.
+The poet seeks to empower herself, as well as all those who have doubted their abilities, strength, beauty, intelligence, or worth.
 This is seen through lines like “You may trod me in the very dirt / But still, like dust, I’ll rise”.

-In this stanza, Maya Angelou gives her heart and soul to declare that nothing and no one could oppress her or keep her down.
+In this stanza, Maya Angelou(Bio | Poems) gives her heart and soul to declare that nothing and no one could oppress her or keep her down.
 She doesn’t care what the history books saw, for she knows they are full of “twisted lies.”
 She will not let it bother her that others “trod” her “in the very dirt.”
 She proclaims that if she is trodden in the dirt, she will rise like dust.

 In the second stanza, she asks a question.
 This is an interesting question, as she refers to her own tone as “sassiness” and asks the hearer if her sassy tone is upsetting.
 The poet notices that the people around her in her society are “beset with gloom” when she succeeds.
 She questions this.
 She knows that she is succeeded in life, in her writing, and as a woman.
 The “oil wells pumping in [her] living room” symbolize her success.

 In this stanza, she compares herself to the moon and the sun as they are affected by the tides.
-This gives the reader the understanding that the speaker has no other choice but to rise up out of her affliction.
-Try as a society might to keep her oppressed, it is in her nature to rise up and stand against oppression just as it is the nature of the tides to respond to the moon.
+This gives the reader the understanding that the speaker has no other choice but to rise out of her affliction.
+Try as a society might keep her oppressed, it is in her nature to rise and stand against oppression just as it is the nature of the tides to respond to the moon.

 The speaker’s questions in this stanza are direct, pertinent, and appropriately accusing.
 She knows that her own success is received with bitterness by the racist people in her society.
 So she directs these questions at a society that has long tried to keep her oppressed.
 She asks them if they want to see her broken, oppressed, depressed, and bitter.

 She continues with the questions directed at a racist society when she asks whether her “haughtiness” is offensive.
 She knows that society resents seeing a black woman full of pride.
 This question has an air of sarcasm which serves to point out the hypocrisy of society as it is embittered by the success of one that it has tried to oppress.
-The speaker continues is a sarcastic tone as she pretends to comfort the hearer.
+The speaker continues in a sarcastic tone as she pretends to comfort the hearer.